-Is Using the Grocery Self-Checkout Worth It?
+Is Self-Checkout at Grocery Stores Worth It?
 (Yes, Here’s Why)

 Self-checkout has been around for a while, and most grocery chains embraced the technology by implementing it at their stores.
-The main premise of self-checkout is convenience and speed, but is it worth using the self-checkout at grocery stores, and does it save you time?
+The main premise of self-checkout is convenience and speed, but is it worth using, and does it save you time?

 According to a survey from Consumer Reports, 73% of participants who used self-checkout at grocery stores saved time.
 These participants used self-checkout at least once in the past year.

 Consumer Reports’ survey also revealed other interesting findings.
 Participants’ top three complaints about self-checkout were the insufficient number of lanes, other customers taking too long, and lack of a store associate to resolve a problem.

 These complaints can make or break the overall self-checkout experience.
 So, I put together eleven ways to help you (and others) save time using self-checkout lanes!

 11 Hacks to Save Time at Self-Checkout

 I use self-checkout at grocery stores all the time.
 I have to admit I made some rookie mistakes in the past, but once you know the do’s and don’ts, it can save you quite a bit of time.

 So here are my self-checkout hacks that will make your experience a breeze!